Experienced South Florida

 • Viewing of pornography

-• Failure to monitor their child’s online viewing
+• Failure to monitor their child’s online activity

 • Alienation of the child from the other parent